The future has arrived

 As Smart Cities evolve with IoT, integrating technology in daily life offers both opportunities and challenges for future urban living.

 For a long time, many people, like visionaries, scientists or sci-fi writers, have been thinking about the future and how it will look.
-There are many topics worth mentioning, like the economy, people, cities, space travel and colonization.
+Many topics are worth mentioning, like the economy, people, cities, space travel and colonisation.
 A big breakthrough in these thoughts and conceptions was the “Star Wars” film.
-We could see colossal “planet-cities” there, with fully automated buildings and platforms, that floated in the skies and were controlled by voice.
-When the first part of the film was released, no one believed that the human race was capable of creating something like that.
+We could see colossal “planet-cities” there, with fully automated buildings and platforms that floated in the skies and were controlled by voice.
+When the film’s first part was released, no one believed that the human race could create something like that.
 But now, we are getting really close.
-A wise man once said "Everything that man invents, he is able to create – the only barrier is the time”.
+A wise man once said, “Everything that man invents, he can create – the only barrier is the time”.
 What can we say – the time has come.

 What is going on?